-Medical necessity must be supported by adequate and complete documentation in the patient's medical record that describes the medical rational for specialty spectacle lenses, consistent with the medical necessity criteria enumerated above.
+Medical necessity must be supported by adequate and complete documentation in the patient's medical record that describes the medical rationale for specialty spectacle lenses, consistent with the medical necessity criteria enumerated above.
 The medical record must be available upon request to initiate or sustain previous payments.
+For any retrospective review, a full operative report and/or the clinical care plan is needed.

 Every page of the record must be legible and include appropriate patient identification information (e.g., complete name, date(s) of service).
 Services provided/ordered must be authenticated by the physician, in a handwritten or electronic signature.
 Stamped signatures are not acceptable.